 Those familiar with all of the above might want to skip straight to the proposed use of multiple SCs.
-In approved standards, currently а single MACsec-capable real port incorporates a SecY that uses a single transmit $SC^7$ controlled by a single $KaY^8$ . То support preemption and strict replay/misordering protection, that SecY would use, and the KaY would control, two SCs, one transmitting and receiving frames for express traffic classes and the other for preemptable traffic classes.
+In approved standards5, currently а single MACsec-capable real6 port incorporates a SecY that uses a single transmit SC^7 controlled by a single KaY^8 . То support preemption and strict replay/misordering protection, that SecY would use, and the KaY would control, two SCs, one transmitting and receiving frames for express9 traffic classes and the other for preemptable traffic classes.
 To support the use of differentiated services and strict replay/misordering protection over a provider network, the SecY would use two or more SCIs, each

-&lt;sup>1'Multiple (per traffic class group) SCs' is a more accurate description of what was described in the meeting as 'multiple SAs'.
+1'Multiple (per traffic class group) SCs' is a more accurate description of what was described in the meeting as 'multiple SAs'.
 Each SC is already supported by an overlapping sequence of SAs.

-&lt;sup>2I am indebted to Brian Weis' notes of our discussions, and his contributions .../docs2014/ae-weis-preemption-1030-v00.pdf and .../docs2014/ae-weis-preemption-1030-v00.pdf.
+2I am indebted to Brian Weis' notes of our discussions, and his contributions .../docs2014/ae-weis-preemption-1030-v00.pdf and .../docs2014/ae-weis-replay-protection-and-preemption-1105-v00.pdf.
 The MKA and other changes needed to support traffic class SAs, as described in this note, are simpler than discussed in those contributions.

-&lt;sup>3Making the current P802.1AEcg project an appropriate place to standardize the solution.
+3Making the current P802.1AEcg project an appropriate place to standardize the solution.
 A very brief discussion and reference should be included in P802.1Qbu.

-&lt;sup>4The necessary changes to 802.1X, detailed here, are slight and might be held over to a future amendment or revision with the discussion in P802.1AEcg proving sufficient in the interim.
+4The necessary changes to 802.1X, detailed here, are slight and might be held over to a future amendment or revision with the discussion in P802.1AEcg proving sufficient in the interim.

-&lt;sup>5Including 802.1X-2010 and 802.1AE-2006.
+5Including 802.1X-2010 and 802.1AE-2006.

-&lt;sup>6'Real port' as opposed to 'virtual port' as described in some detail in 802.1AE-2006 clause 11.8 and in 802.1X-2010 clause 3, 5.12, 5.21, 6.3.6, 7.5, 12.1, 12.7, 12.9 and elsewhere.
+6'Real port' as opposed to 'virtual port' as described in some detail in 802.1AE-2006 clause 11.8 and in 802.1X-2010 clause 3, 5.12, 5.21, 6.3.6, 7.5, 12.1, 12.7, 12.9 and elsewhere.
 This note does not describe virtual ports in detail, the concepts that are discussed are readily extensible to virtual ports.

-&lt;sup>7SecY: MAC Security Entity, i.e. the entity that actually uses MACsec to protect and validates data frames.
+7SecY: MAC Security Entity, i.e. the entity that actually uses MACsec to protect and validates data frames.
 SC: The (one-way) Secure Channel used by each SecY to transmit to its peers.

-&lt;sup>8KaY: Key Agreement Entity i.e. the entity that participates in MKA to create and control the SCs and SAs used by MACsec.
+8KaY: Key Agreement Entity i.e. the entity that participates in MKA to create and control the SCs and SAs used by MACsec.

-&lt;sup>9That is frames that can preempt preemptable frames that are in the process of being transmitted.
+9That is frames that can preempt preemptable frames that are in the process of being transmitted.

-transmitting and receiving frames for the set of traffic classes that map to one of the provider's service classes.
+transmitting and receiving frames for the set of traffic classes that map to one of the provider's service classes10.
 This note describes:

-- g) The basic model, with two (or more) transmit SCs each using a distinct SCI just as if they were supporting distinct ports in a single group CA, (3.1) - h) MKA operation and efficient implementation for multiple SC/SCI support (3.2) - i) How the existing SecY MAC and PAE MIBs are used, and what extensions are necessary (3.3)
+- g) The basic model, with two (or more) transmit SCs each using a distinct SCI just as if they were supporting distinct ports in a single group CA, (3.1) - h) MKA operation and efficient implementation for multiple SC/SCI support (3.2) - i) How the existing SecY MAC and PAE11 MIBs are used, and what extensions are necessary (3.3)